stagestop/stagestop.github.io/_pages/sell.md

 We will make a cash offer for your used firearms on the spot, or we can accept it on consignment and post on our Online Auction service at GunBroker.com

 ### How does it work?
 Simply bring your gun (or gun collection) to one of our retail locations at Stage Stop Gun Shop, 5094 Jessie Street, Ste.
-A.,  Mariposa, CA  95338 or Stage Stop Gun Shop, 1175 Broadway Ave.,  Atwater, CA  95301.
+A.,  Mariposa, CA  95338 or Stage Stop Gun Shop, 601 Blvd.,  Atwater, CA  95301.

 We will sit down with you to appraise the firearm(s) and make you a cash offer for your firearm(s) or we’ll help you determine a fair starting price for a consignment.
 Consignments are listed on <a href="http://www.gunbroker.com/Auction/BI.aspx?IncludeSellers=2068753" target="_blank">GunBroker.com</a> and sell to the highest bidder.